sampr7/AeroMix/Documentation.md

 5. Number mixing ratio
 6. Volume mixing ratio

+### Configuring AeroMix inputs
 AeroMix takes input as a dictionary of input parameters.
 Sample input dictionaries in the required format are given for ten different aerosol mixtures.
-This can be loaded as
+Use the *getAerosolType* function to load the sample input dictionaries.

 ***AeroMix.getAerosolType(aerosol_type, [wavelength_array], mixed_layer_relative_humidity)***